aliaulia/daily-diary-api/views/README.md

 1. First, make sure to Import diary_daily_db.sql to phpmyadmin

 # How It Works
-Daily Diary contain a list of API. the API include authentication and session system.
-To maximize the API, first you should pass the authentication.
+Daily Diary contain a list of API. the API include authentication and session system. *Given an asumption the API is used on closed environment system*, To make all the APIs work, first you should pass the authentication (yes, this system have an authentication API).

-All the APIs is integrated with session system.
+User must log to the system first because all the APIs are integrated with session system.
 Session system will be explained in the section below.

 ## Session
 In this project, user will get session token everytime he sign in with login API.
-Everytime user request to the server, it will check your session if your session it still valid or not.
+Everytime user send a request to the server, system will check your session if your session is still valid or not.
 A user session become invalid when the same user is signed in on another device.
+The one who get the access is the latest user who log into the system.

     In other words, a user can only have 1 active session at one time.